stanfordnlp/cocoa/index.md

 B: SELECT (Jessica, Columbia, Computer Science, Google)<br/>
 A: SELECT (Jessica, Columbia, Computer Science, Google)<br/>

+We used the CoCoA framework to collect 11K human-human dialogues from Mechanical Turk.
 Human-human dialogues in this setting exhibit challenging lexical, semantic, and strategic elements, including cross-talk, coreference, correction, coordination, implicature, and so on.
+We then trained **dynamic

 ### Resources